SpencerNaar/LIS545BFinal/README.md

 2. Metadata [Pending To Do Addition for Final Project: FGDC standard is now considered out of date, but it is still used across USGS data centers.
-USGS supposedly moving to the newer ISO 19115 standard but this has not occured yet].
+USGS supposedly moving to the newer ISO 19115 standard but this has not occured yet. <metstdn>FGDC Content Standard for Digital Geospatial Metadata</metstdn>
+    <metstdv>FGDC-STD-001-1998</metstdv>]